scinos/lovelace-horizon-card/README.md

 In the Northern hemisphere, East is on the left, South is in the middle (when the Sun is in its highest position), and West is on the right.
 You are facing South and the Sun travels left-to-right.

 In the Southern hemisphere, West is on the left, North is in the middle (when the Sun is in its highest position), and East is on the right.
 You are facing North and the Sun travels right-to-left.
 You can disable the direction flip by setting `southern_flip: false`.
+This will also affect the sunset/sunrise, dawn/dusk, and moonrise/moonset times shown on the card.

 The elevation of the Sun follows a predetermined curve that approximates the actual elevation, while the elevation of the Moon affects its vertical position in the graph.
 The scale for the Moon elevation is logarithmic, so lower elevations will appear higher (above horizon) or lower (below horizon).